 Primary Modern Languages: the impact of teaching approaches

-This two-year longitudinal study investigated the progress and preparedness of young learners of French in England, as they moved from primary to secondary school.
-It explored which teaching approaches lead to better outcomes for learners, in terms of learners' knowledge of the underlying grammatical system and vocabulary of the language, as well as their 'readiness' for further study at secondary school level.
-Little is known from previous research about the relationship between the nature of language teaching in primary classrooms and learning outcomes.
+This study investigated the progress and preparedness of young learners of French in England, as they moved from primary to secondary school.
+It explored whether an 'oracy-based approach' or a 'literacy-based approach' leads to better outcomes for learners, in terms of their grammatical knowledge and readiness for further study.

 - Primary head teachers managing mediocre practitioners